p2panda/handbook/website/docs/specification/replication.md

     - Calculate tuples of `(PublicKey, LogId, SeqNum)` for _all authors who made contributions to any document associated with the [schema][schema] we are synchronizing_.
     - Sort this resulting list in lexical order (from here on we will refer to this sorted list as the sync range).
 - In this step we want to efficiently identify all data which one peer may hold which the other does not yet have.
 This is a two way process, where ultimately both peers may need something from the other.
-- With this range we can now want to identify any divergent state between peers:
+- With this range we now want to identify any divergent state between peers:
     - Missing logs
     - Logs with more entries / higher sequence number
 - The naive way of achieving this would be for both peers to send the complete range to each other.
 They would then be able to calculate locally any state that diverged.
 This would result in unbounded lists of data being continually shared across the network, and has been proven in other p2p protocols to be a highly inefficient pattern.
-- p2panda relies on a messaging protocol called "range-based set reconciliation" to efficiently identify sub-ranges within our range which differ between peers.
+- p2panda employs a messaging protocol called "range-based set reconciliation" to efficiently identify sub-ranges within our sync range which differ between peers.

 #### Range-based set reconciliation

 Thesis proposing the protocol: https://github.com/AljoschaMeyer/master_thesis Protocol implementation in TypeScript: https://github.com/earthstar-project/range-reconcile

-- The `range-reconcile` implementation p2panda makes use of a number of requirements we satisfy in this specification, these are:
+- The `range-reconcile` implementation p2panda makes use of has a number of requirements we satisfy in this specification, these are:
     - Deterministically sorted range of items to be synced
     - Encoding format for messages
     - Lifting monoid